hmoraes/marvel-comics-react-redux/README.md

     .gitignore              <- File used by git to read patterns of ignored files package.json            <- The nodejs project configuration file README.md               <- This file
+    server.js               <- Code used by heroku to serve the build folder
 ```

 Dependencies